Grape-Boy/FNF-SoftEngine/Lua-Script-API:-Tweens-and-Timers.md

 * `targetColor` - The color the object will have when the tween ends (Must be in hexadecimal!)
 * `duration` - How much time it will take for the tween to end
 * `ease` - The tweening method used, example: `linear`, `circInOut`.
 Check the link on the note i've added up here
-* `delay` - Optional, time to wait before the tween starts

 Example: To tween Boyfriend's color to Red, you should use `doTweenX('bfColorTween', 'boyfriend', 'FF0000, 1, 'linear')`, when the tween ends, it will do a callback for `onTweenCompleted('bfColorTween')`
 _______________________